 You will probably have to pay for a return trip for the muleteer and mule rental, not just the one-way trip.

-The disadvantages are that it is still more expensive than going alone at $300-$800 (although the prices are about half of what you would pay from Cusco).
-You will also have to make last-minute arrangements, as most of the guides in Cachora do not have a website or a store.
+The disadvantages are that it is still more expensive than going alone, at $300-$800 (though the prices are about half what you would pay from Cusco).
+You will also need to make last-minute arrangements, as most guides in Cachora do not have websites or stores.

-Choquequirao is considered the new Machu Picchu and has been called “Machu Picchu’s sacred sister” due to the striking similarities in design and ceremonial architecture.
+Choquequirao is considered the new Machu Picchu and has been called “Machu Picchu’s sacred sister” for its striking similarities in design and ceremonial architecture.

-Choquequirao is a surprisingly well-preserved construction of an Inca city in Vilcabamba-Cusco – Peru.
-It is 03 times bigger than Machu Picchu.
+Choquequirao is a surprisingly well-preserved Inca city in the Vilcabamba region of Cusco, Peru.
+It is 03 times the size of Machu Picchu.
 However, few tourists visit it due to its hidden location and difficult access.
 A new adventure that you should consider.

 Choquequirao comes from the Quechua word “Chuqui K ‘raw,” which means Cradle of Gold.
-The name comes from the name of a hill near the archaeological site.
+The name comes from a hill near the archaeological site.

-Choquequirao was a religious, political, and social center and became an essential axis of cultural and economic exchange between the coast and the highlands.
+Choquequirao was a religious, political, and social center, becoming an essential axis of cultural and economic exchange between the coast and the highlands.

 Undoubtedly, Choquequirao also played an essential role as a link between the Amazon jungle and the city of Cusco.
 It has also been widely speculated that Choquequirao provided a seasonal pilgrimage destination for regional ceremonial events sponsored by the Inca government.
-Evidence suggests that Choquequirao was also an essential coca cultivation and distribution center.
+Evidence suggests that Choquequirao was also an essential center for coca cultivation and distribution.

 However, all experts agree on one thing: Choquequirao was probably one of the control points at the entrance to Vilcabamba, one of the most important valleys of the perimeter.
 It most likely served as an administrative center with political, social, and economic functions.

-In addition, many experts assure us that Choquequirao’s environment is one of the richest in the high jungle’s biodiversity due to its diverse fauna and flora.
+In addition, many experts assure us that Choquequirao’s environment is among the richest in the high jungle’s biodiversity, thanks to its diverse fauna and flora.

 Choquequirao, which means Cradle of Gold, was the gateway between the Amazon and the city of Cusco.

-Choquequirao is full of ruins; its buildings and terraces are hidden under a hill, leveled several hundred years ago, and circumferenced with stones to create a platform.
+Choquequirao is full of ruins; its buildings and terraces are hidden under a hill, leveled several hundred years ago, and surrounded by stones to create a platform.

-Built as a cultural and religious center, it still stands tall and high in status, exposing the number of niches and double doors that once overflowed in stature.
+Built as a cultural and religious center, it still stands tall and high in status, revealing the numerous niches and double doors that were once prominent.

 According to history, it was the last Inca refuge, which allowed the Inca culture to resist the Spanish invasion for about 40 years.
 The history of Choquequirao is still a matter of speculation.